-Tracey Varvel, Quality Manager (903) 984-0551
+Tracey Varvel, Quality Manager (903) 407-8811/Tracey.Varvel@ana-lab.com

-ANRA will provide copies of this project plan and any amendments or appendices of this plan to each person on this list and to each sub-tier project participant, e.g., subcontractors, subparticipants, or other units of government.
+Tracy Easley, Operations Manager (504) 305-3605/Tracy.Easley@pacelabs.com ANRA will provide copies of this project plan and any amendments or appendices of this plan to each person on this list and to each sub-tier project participant, e.g., subcontractors, subparticipants, or other units of government.
 ANRA will document distribution of the plan and any amendments and appendices, maintain this documentation as part of the project's quality assurance records, and ensure the documentation is available for review.